mhogg/pyoctree/README.md

 ## Examples

-Some IPython notebooks are provided in the Examples directory on how to use octree.
+Some IPython notebooks are provided in the Examples directory on how to use pyoctree.

 ## Help